Olin-FunRobo/Tutorials/Cpp/clion.md

 	./clion.sh
 	```

-6. When you're first starting up, you hae an option to configure CLion.
+6. When you're first starting up, you have an option to configure CLion.
 Default is probably fine for most purposes.

 7. Lock to Launcher